danpechi/mcp-workshop-pemex/README.md

 # Prototyping with Confidence on Databricks

-Interactive workshop for learning Databricks Model Context Protocol (MCP) with hands-on examples covering managed servers, external integrations, local IDE setup, and custom server development.
+Interactive workshop for learning how to build agents on Databricks with hands-on examples covering managed servers, external integrations, custom server development and local IDE setup.

 ## 🎓 Workshop Participant Setup